Jeremiah Haralson: Political career

 After emancipation, Haralson taught himself to read and write and worked for a time as a farmer.
 He became involved in politics.
 In 1868 he campaigned for Democrat Horatio Seymour to defeat Republican Ulysses S. Grant for president.
 Some ex-Confederates questioned his sincerity, as most freedmen were supporting the Republican Party of Abraham Lincoln, who had gained their emancipation.

 Some sources say that Haralson was a candidate for U.S. Congress in 1868.
 But the official results do not list him as a candidate.
 He would have been running from the Alabama First District, which reported 100% of votes for one candidate, so they may have conducted a primary in which he was defeated.

 In 1870 Haralson allied with the Republican Party, but he maintained a network with some Democratic leaders.
 Republicans were suspicious of Haralson because of his friendships with Democrats such as Jefferson Davis, former president of the Confederacy; Rep. Lucius Q. C. Lamar of Mississippi, and Georgia Senator John B. Gordon, who was later elected as governor of that state.

 In 1870 Haralson was elected as a Republican and the first black member of the Alabama House of Representatives.
 In 1872, he was elected to the State Senate from the Twenty-First District.
 He helped get a civil rights bill through the Senate during his term and was considered politically powerful.

 He backed Republican Ulysses S. Grant for president in 1872.
-His pro-Grant stance brought him into disputes with P. B. S. Pinchback, the African-American governor of Louisiana, who served for thirty days following the suspension of the Republican governor there during impeachment proceedings because of a disputed gubernatorial election in that state in 1872.
+His pro-Grant stance brought him into disputes with Louisiana governor P. B. S. Pinchback, who served for 30 days following the suspension of Henry Warmoth during impeachment proceedings because of the disputed gubernatorial election in that state in 1872.

 In 1874, Haralson was elected as a Republican from Alabama's 1st congressional district, which then included both Selma and Mobile, to the Forty-fourth U.S. Congress (March 4, 1875 - March 3, 1877).
 His election was contested by Liberal Republican Frederick G. Bromberg.
 Haralson asked Judge Jonathan Haralson, his former master, to advocate his cause.
 The judge agreed and contacted his friends (former Confederates and current Democrats) serving in Congress.
 With the judge's advocacy, Haralson was accepted into the House of Representatives in March 1875.
 As a member of Congress, Haralson sought a general amnesty for former Confederates (who had been temporarily barred from office) in order to help create harmony between blacks and whites.